-Our school will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
-This consent will be obtained in line with our data collection process.
+We will ensure that images of children used within publications, publicity and on the website have written parental consent prior to any images being taken and used.
+This consent will be obtained in line with the school's annual data collection process.

-6 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+7 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.